xfzy-ljs/Python-lesson/README.md

 # Python-lesson
-This file is used to remark my practice in Python
+This repository is used to remark my practice experience in Python